stroxler/confar-v0/README.md

-# hss
+# intro-to-hs-scripting (originally hss)

-The `hss` project is for me, a haskell beginner, to start learning some haskell scripting; for the moment I'm mostly focusing on learning how to use the `Shelly` library.
+The `intro-to-hs-scripting` project is for me, a haskell beginner, to start learning some haskell scripting; for the moment I'm mostly focusing on learning how to use the `Shelly` library.